SAP/openui5-docs/docs/Resource_Handling_Modularization_and_Localization_91f2b4d.md

 ### Development Mode

-When starting to develop OpenUI5 controls and modules being located inside the servlet paths `resources/` or `test-resources/` it makes the development process easier to disable the caching of such resources as well as to enable the resource browsing.
+When you're starting to develop OpenUI5 controls and modules being located inside the servlet paths `resources/` or `test-resources/`, it makes the development process easier to disable the caching of such resources as well as to enable the resource browsing.
 To activate the development mode, add the following context parameter:

 ``` xml
   <!-- BEGIN: DEV MODE -->